Domi and JD Beck: Background

 JD Beck grew up near Dallas, Texas.
 He began playing piano at age 5 and switched to drums at age 9.
 At around 10, he began playing gigs with and receiving mentorship from Cleon Edwards (of Erykah Badu's band), Robert "Sput" Searight, and soul musician Jon Bap.
+In 2021, he began playing in Mac DeMarco's touring band, possibly leading the way to their collaboration on Not Tight.

 Both Domi Louna and JD Beck have been described as child prodigies.

 Career

-Domi and JD Beck first met at the 2018 National Association of Music Merchants Show, kept in contact and met again a month later at Erykah Badu's birthday party.
-They then began to start playing and writing music together.
+Domi and JD Beck first met at the 2018 NAMM Show, kept in contact and met again a month later at Erykah Badu's birthday party.
+They then started playing and writing music together.
 In 2019, they appeared as backing musicians for acts like Thundercat and Anderson .Paak, and toured with progressive rock band Chon.
 The duo began receiving attention after posting videos of their performances online.
-In November 2020, they appeared live alongside Thundercat and Ariana Grande at the virtual Adult Swim festival playing Thundercat's "Them Changes".
+In November 2020, they appeared live alongside Thundercat and Ariana Grande at the virtual Adult Swim Festival playing Thundercat's "Them Changes".
 In 2021, Domi and JD Beck co-wrote the song "Skate" by the Anderson .Paak and Bruno Mars collaboration, Silk Sonic.

 In April 2022, Domi and JD Beck released "Smile", the first single from their debut album after signing with Anderson .Paak's label Apeshit partnering with Blue Note Records.
 On July 18, 2022, the duo appeared on Jimmy Kimmel Live! to perform their single "Take a Chance" with Anderson .Paak.
 On July 29, 2022, the duo released their debut studio album, Not Tight.
 The album features Thundercat, Mac Demarco, Anderson .Paak, Herbie Hancock, Snoop Dogg, Busta Rhymes, and Kurt Rosenwinkel.
 Not Tight was met with critical acclaim.
 At Metacritic, the album received an average score of 82, based on 5 reviews.
 The album has been nominated for the Grammy Award for Best Contemporary Instrumental Album.

 On August 10, 2022, the duo performed an NPR Tiny Desk Concert.
-On November 30, the duo performed their track "Two Shrimps" alongside Mac DeMarco on The Tonight Show starring Jimmy Fallon.
+On November 30, the duo performed their track "Two Shrimps" alongside Mac DeMarco on The Tonight Show Starring Jimmy Fallon.